The NDSA is an international membership organization that supplies advocacy, expertise, and support for the preservation of digital heritage.

 The NDSA’s specific strategic priorities and initiatives are articulated in the NDSA Stewardship Agenda.
 In general, these divide into four high-level categories:

-- Communications and outreach, to promote community and raise public awareness
+- Communications and publications, to promote community and raise public awareness

 - Reports and guidance, to advocate standards, encourage sustainable infrastructure, and broaden access to and use of preserved digital materials